Bill Musgrave: Carolina Panthers

 Musgrave was hired as the quarterbacks coach under George Seifert with the Carolina Panthers in 1999, in an arrangement that saw he and Seifert having a heavy hand in calling the plays over offensive coordinator Gil Haskell.
 Upon Haskell's departure to Seattle, Musgrave was promoted to offensive coordinator in 2000.
 The team chose him to replace Haskell, who was a holdover from a previous staff, due to his favorable relationship with Seifert as well as his experience calling plays the previous season.
 However, as an inexperienced coordinator, Musgrave had faltered at times, been criticized in the media for choices in playcalling, and was at one point rumored to have been yelled at by Seifert in front of the team.
 Musgrave resigned from the position after three games.

 Virginia

 Musgrave was hired as offensive coordinator, quarterbacks coach, and tight ends coach under Al Groh for the Virginia Cavaliers in 2001, tutoring quarterback Matt Schaub to school records in his two years as coach.

 Jacksonville Jaguars

 Musgrave was hired as the offensive coordinator for the Jacksonville Jaguars under new head coach Jack Del Rio in 2003.
 In 2004, he picked up additional duties as quarterbacks coach before he was fired at the conclusion of the season.

 Atlanta Falcons

-Musgrave was the quarterbacks coach for the Atlanta Falcons from 2006–2009.
+Musgrave was the quarterbacks coach for the Atlanta Falcons from 2006 to 2009.
 In 2010, Musgrave was promoted to assistant head coach/quarterbacks coach.
-Coaching quarterbacks with very different skillsets, Musgrave played a large role in the development of Michael Vick (2006), Matt Schaub (2006) and Matt Ryan (2008-10).
+Coaching quarterbacks with very different skillsets, Musgrave played a large role in the development of Michael Vick (2006), Matt Schaub (2006) and Matt Ryan (2008–10).